Soy-Robotics/Ros2Bot/README.md

 #####2.2.3 Now update the kernal
 	$ sudo tar -C /lib/modules -vxjf jetson-tk1-grinch-21.3.4-modules.tar.bz2
-	$ sudo tar -C /lib -vxjf jetson-tk1-grinch-21.3.4-firmware.tar.bz2
+	$ sudo apt-get install linux-firmware
 	$ sudo cp zImage /boot/zImage

+	Reboot the system

-      check the kernal by connecting turtlebot usb and see whether u can find USB0.
-If so you are successfully finished the installation.
+      Now check the kernal by connecting turtlebot usb and see whether u can find USB0 (sudo chmod 0777 /dev/ttyUSB0).
+If so you are successfully finished the  KERNEL installation.

 Now jetson board has been configured with ubuntu environment